scheric/EMS-ESP-Home-Assistant/README.md

 # EMS ESP Home Assistant
-Custom component for receiving mqtt values from ems-esp.
+Custom component for receiving MQTT values from ems-esp.
 I made this for clearing up the configuration.yaml files.

 # This project is in beta state